TOPSinfo/support_system/README.md

 $ composer install
 ```

-* Duplicate .env.example and rename duplicated file to .env and change credentials for DB and set your application domain "SANCTUM_STATEFUL_DOMAINS"
+* Duplicate .env.example and rename duplicated file to .env and change credentials for DB

 * Generate Application Key
 ```